Bahram Dehghani: Education

 Dehghan received a high school diploma from Pahlavi University High School, Shiraz, 1973.

-He received his associate's degree in Film Production in Editing from School of Cinema & Television, Tehran, in 1975.
+He received his associate degree in Film Production in Editing from School of Cinema & Television, Tehran, in 1975.

 His studies were continued in the field of cinema at the Faculty of South California (USC), Los Angeles, California, United States of America, from 1977 to 1980.

 He holds an honorary Doctorate Degree from Ministry of Islamic Culture and Enlightenment, which he received in 2007.